pravinbhat/mssql_to_cassandra/README.md

 ## Configuration

 Edit the YAML files in the `config/` directory to match your environment:
-- Database connection strings
+- Database connection details for Cassandra and MSSQL Server
 - Authentication credentials
 - Spark settings
-- Table mappings
+- Table mappings from MSSQL Server to Cassandra

 ## Development